BillCoML/Machine-Learning/README.md

 This is a collection of Machine Learning models.
-Another repository for Deep Learning framework but is now private
+Another repository for Deep Learning framework.